You are using an unsupported version of Internet Explorer! Please update your browser or switch the compatibility mode to a newer version.

-The sport and recreation industry is the 22nd largest industry in the United States, accounting for over $60 billion in spending a year.
-An exciting and fun industry in which to work, it requires a large commitment of time and energy.
+The sport and recreation industry is an exciting and fun industry in which to work.
+It requires a large commitment of time and energy.

-For 35 years, the sport management department at RMU has prepared graduates for successful careers throughout the sport and recreation industry, including associations and leagues, athletic and fitness clubs, facilities management, intercollegiate and high school athletics, parks and recreation, professional sports (major and minor league), resorts, special event management, sport communications, sport marketing, sport travel and tourism and sporting goods (wholesale and retail).
+The sport management department at RMU prepares graduates for successful careers throughout the sport and recreation industry, including associations and leagues, athletic and fitness clubs, facilities management, intercollegiate and high school athletics, parks and recreation, professional sports (major and minor league), resorts, special event management, sport communications, sport marketing, sport travel and tourism and sporting goods (wholesale and retail).

 The B.S.B.A. with a concentration in sport management enables students to:

 - Understand the depth, breadth and unique character of the sport and recreation industry;

 - Comprehend the priority of networking abilities for employment and career advancement in the industry;

 - Recognize the importance of characteristics such as initiative, industriousness and persistence;